Pebecko/Reknamorcen/README.md

 ### About
 This is a small fantasy game done in python console.
 The only possible language now is czech.
 This is to be changed hopefully.
 The actual version has just a few features and lacks even a proper introduction.
-It's supposed to be just a test of the actual features.
+It's supposed to be just a proof of concept.